 The term “covert narcissist” is used to describe a person who may not display overt signs of narcissism but still possesses the same underlying traits.
 A covert narcissist mother may be particularly difficult to identify because she may appear loving and caring on the surface.

 However, emotional manipulation and self-centered behavior are still present, often disguised as concern or selflessness.
 This can make it difficult for a child to recognize the true nature of their mother’s personality disorder and may lead to confusion, self-doubt, and a distorted sense of reality.

-Moving Forward: Overcoming the Effects of a Narcissistic Mother on Your Life
+Overcoming the Effects of a Narcissistic Mother has on Your Life

 Because of the prolonged exposure to a narcissistic mother, the adult child might face numerous challenges in their life.
 One of these challenges is establishing and maintaining healthy relationships.

 A child who has grown up with a narcissist as a mother may find it difficult to trust others, as they have experienced manipulation and emotional neglect throughout their life.
 This can lead to the adult child being hesitant to form deep connections with others, fearing that they will be taken advantage of or hurt in the same way.